MDSharma/HARVEST/README.md

 - **Email-based user identification** with validation
 - **DOI validation and metadata fetching** from CrossRef API
+- **PDF viewer with text selection** - automatically fetch and display PDFs from DOI
+- **Copy text from PDF to annotation** - select text in PDF and copy to sentence field
 - **Entity and relationship annotation** with customizable types
 - **Multi-user concurrency protection** with tuple ownership tracking
 - **User-based deletion protection** - only creators and admins can delete tuples